Matilda Wallace: Becoming settlers

 Matilda managed the property independently during her husband's frequent absences, relying on Aboriginal people, men as stockmen and women for home help, to source local food and as midwives.
-Dame Mary Jean Gilmore in later life recalled: "In our beginnings, the black woman was always the stand-by of the interiors as nurse and midwife.
-I remember two of the most trusted nurses in Wagga Wagga who told my mother that what made them so successful was that they had learned from the blacks.
-Indeed, one said that she had to teach the doctor, as he had come to the town a surgeon, but not an accoucheur (male midwife)".
-Views of white women settlers of Indigenous peoples in the mid-19th century were often negative, shaped in part by the patriarchal mindset that limited their own rights and contemporary racial stereotypes.They generally believed their own culture and race were superior.
-However, positive interactions over time often led settler women to see Indigenous people in another light, challenging these views.
-This seems to be true for Matilda even though she did use some nineteenth and early twentieth-century words, and phrases considered offensive by today’s standards as did Gilmore when referring to Aboriginal people as blacks.
 At Sturt's Meadow, Matilda had more contact with Aboriginal people than Europeans.
-Fortunately some of the Indigenous people she met 'could speak English and understand it.
-I, of course, then was perfectly ignorant of their 'lingo'.'Over time Matilda becomes familiar with terms such as 'mob' to refer to a group of Aboriginal people, 'lubra" to refer to a girl or woman and wadie (waddy), a multi-purpose wooden club.
-She could understand what was said, for example, `Bel more pull away allabout yarra man tumble down', she interpreted as meaning 'the country was so rough we could go no further.'
+Fortunately, some of the Indigenous people she met "could speak English and understand it.
+I, of course, then was perfectly ignorant of their 'lingo.
+Over time, Matilda becomes familiar with terms such as "mob" to refer to a group of Aboriginal people, "lubra" to refer to a girl or woman, and "wadie" ("waddy"), a multi-purpose wooden club.
+She could understand what was said, for example, "Bel more pull away allabout yarra man tumble down", she interpreted as meaning "the country was so rough we could go no further".